David-patrick-chuks/TipStream/docs/testing-guide.md

 ## 🎥 Demo Video Script

 ### 1. Introduction (30 seconds)
-- "This is our Web3 Social Tipping Platform"
+- "This is our TipStream Platform"
 - "Built with MetaMask Smart Accounts and deployed on Monad testnet"
 - "Features innovative auto-tip delegations based on engagement"